Cancer Research South School - CARES

 - An exchange program between clinical and preclinical fellows.

-Applications will be reviewed by an admissions committee, and students selected on the basis of their academic record and personal motivation statement.
-A letter of support from the supervisor is required.
+Applications will be reviewed by an admissions committee, and students are selected on the basis of their academic record and personal motivation statement.
+A letter of support from the supervisor, a short CV (including a list of publications, if any) are required.
 Applicants should have at least two years left of their PhD studies.

-The first admission round will close September 15 2021.
+The next admission round will close has no deadline yet - September 2024.
 You will be notified within two weeks whether you have been accepted or not.
 If required, a second admission round will be opened.